About the Award

 Honor Bestowed

-• $1000 honorarium and inscribed plaque
+• $1,000 honorarium and inscribed crystal award

-• Featured awardee presentation.
+• Featured award presentation

 • Nomination letter (not to exceed 2 pages) describing the basis for the nomination.
 This letter should document the relevance and impact of the candidate's research contributions and activities that advance the molecular plant-microbe interactions field.
 The letter may be written by a single individual or group of individuals.